buttonsrtoys/mvvm_plus/README.md

 MVVM+ goals:

-- **Clearly** separate business logic from UI.
+- *Clearly* separate business logic from UI.
-- Optionally support access to View Models from anywhere in the widget tree.
+- Support access to models from anywhere in the widget tree (like GetIt).
+- Support access to models from descendant widgets (like Provider).
 - Work well alone or with other state management packages (BLoC, RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.
 - Be simple.